 The collateral ligaments of the knee are the MCL (medial collateral ligament) and the LCL (lateral collateral ligament).

 The collateral ligaments of the knee are the MCL (medial collateral ligament) and the LCL (lateral collateral ligament).
-These ligaments are found on the sides of you knee joint – the MCL connects the thighbone (femur) to the shinbone (tibia) whereas the LCL connects the thighbone (femur) to a smaller bone in the lower leg (fibula).
+These ligaments are found on the sides of you knee joint — the MCL connects the thighbone (femur) to the shinbone (tibia) whereas the LCL connects the thighbone (femur) to a smaller bone in the lower leg (fibula).
 These ligaments together control sideways motion and brace the knee against unusual movement.
 Injuries to these ligaments are graded where a Grade 1 Sprain is a mild injury and a Grade 3 Sprain is a complete tear.
-These injuries are often caused by unusual sideways force to the knee and the MCL is more commonly injured than the LCL usually from blows to the outside of the knee forcing the knee inwards.
+These injuries are often caused by unusual sideways force to the knee.
+The MCL is more commonly injured than the LCL, usually from blows to the outside of the knee forcing the knee inwards.
 Pain, swelling and instability are the predominant symptoms associated with these injuries.
-A thorough physical exam will help make this diagnosis, however an MRI may be obtained to visualize the extent of the injury.
+A thorough physical exam will help make this diagnosis, but an MRI may be obtained to visualize the extent of the injury.
 MCL injuries rarely require surgery and are often treated with rest, ice, NSAIDs, bracing and physical therapy.
-If the collateral ligaments is torn in a way that does not promote healing or in conjunction with other ligamentous injuries, reconstructive surgery may be indicated.
+If the collateral ligaments are torn in a way that does not promote healing or in conjunction with other ligamentous injuries, reconstructive surgery may be indicated.
 Progressive rehabilitative therapy will be an important part of the recovery process.

 Left to right: MCL Tear, ACL Tear